Erik98146/RV-C-Tool/README.md

 - Highlights newly discovered DGN's (in orange)
 - Hosts a WiFi access point, and can join an existing wifi network for lan access
 - Can send commands in the same byte format as the official RV-C specification
+- Logging tool with ability to save to .csv file
 - Powered by RV-C Bus, 12v, or USB-C

 ## Installing